 How to Remove the Most Common Kid-Stains from Fabric Upholstery

-Fabric seats make for the easiest cleanup but you should always check your owner’s manual and test a small hidden area before tackling big stains.
+Fabric seats make for the easiest cleanup, but you should always check your owner’s manual and test where can i get a small hidden area before tackling big stains.
 Here’s a step-by-step guide to removing the most common kid-stains.